Two Mules for Sister Sara

-Two Mules for Sister Sara is a 1970 American-Mexican Western film in Panavision directed by Don Siegel and starring Shirley MacLaine and Clint Eastwood set during the French intervention in Mexico (1861–1867).
+Two Mules for Sister Sara is a 1970 Western film directed by Don Siegel and starring Shirley MacLaine and Clint Eastwood.
+Set during the second French intervention in Mexico (1861–67), the plot follows an American mercenary who gets mixed up with a nun and aids a group of Juarista rebels during the puppet reign of Emperor Maximilian in Mexico.

 The film was to have been the first in a five-year exclusive association between Universal Pictures and Sanen Productions of Mexico.
-It was the second of five collaborations between Siegel and Eastwood, following Coogan's Bluff (1968).
-The collaboration continued with The Beguiled and Dirty Harry (both 1971) and finally Escape from Alcatraz (1979).

-The plot follows an American mercenary who gets mixed up with a nun and aids a group of Juarista rebels during the puppet reign of Emperor Maximilian in Mexico.
 The film featured both American and Mexican actors and actresses, including being filmed in the picturesque countryside near Tlayacapan, Morelos.
+Two Mules for Sister Sara was the second of five collaborations between Siegel and Eastwood, following Coogan's Bluff (1968).

-Ennio Morricone composed the film's music.
-Two Mules for Sister Sara was a moderate financial success and received a warm critical reception.
+Released in the United States by Universal Pictures on May 28, 1970, Two Mules for Sister Sara was a moderate financial success and received a warm critical reception.

 Plot

-Just after the American Civil War, a former Northern soldier named Hogan rides up on a naked woman about to be raped by bandits.
+Just after the American Civil War, a former Union soldier named Hogan rides up on a naked woman about to be raped by bandits.
 He kills the bandits, and the woman dons a habit, revealing herself as a nun.
 Sister Sara begs his continuing protection from French soldiers who are tracking her as a known Juarista, raising money to assist Mexican revolutionaries fighting French occupying forces.
-When Sara requests that Hogan take her to the Mexican camp, he is at first hesitant to deviate from his plans, declaring that if she were not a nun he would let her fend for herself.
+When Sara requests that Hogan take her to the Mexican camp, he is at first hesitant to deviate from his plans, declaring that if she were not a nun, he would let her fend for herself.
 Learning that she has knowledge of the French garrison where she has ostensibly taught Spanish to the French soldiers, Hogan agrees to escort her there, as he had previously arranged to help the revolutionaries attack the French garrison in exchange for half the garrison's treasury.

 As the duo heads towards the camp, evading French troops all the while, Hogan is surprised that the nun swears and drinks whiskey.
 While on their way to destroy a French ammunition train, Hogan is shot at by Yaquis and seriously wounded with an arrow.
 To anesthetize him while removing the arrow from his shoulder, Sara plies Hogan with whiskey, making him drunk in the process.
 Due to his injured shoulder, Hogan cannot climb the trestle.
 When Sara declares she cannot climb the high trestle herself to set the charges, Hogan reminds her of her debt to him in saving her life, and she reluctantly complies, enabling them to successfully blow up the train.
 In his drunken stupor, Hogan bitterly reveals to Sara that he is attracted to her and resents her being a nun.